digital-asset/daml/docs/source/getting-started/first-feature.rst

 Running the New Feature
 =======================

-We need to terminate the previous ``./daml-start.ch`` process and run it again, as we need to have a Sandbox instance with a DAR file containing the new feature.
-As a reminder, by running the ``./daml-start.ch`` again we will
+We need to terminate the previous ``./daml-start.sh`` process and run it again, as we need to have a Sandbox instance with a DAR file containing the new feature.
+As a reminder, by running ``./daml-start.sh`` again we will

   - Compile our DAML code into a *DAR file containing the new feature*
   - Run a fresh instance of the *Sandbox with the new DAR file*